The Value of CPM Scheduling

 What Is CPM Scheduling?

 The Critical Path Method (CPM) is a technique used to predict a project’s duration by analyzing what sequence of activities has the least amount of scheduling flexibility, also known as float.
-A CPM schedule is usually illustrated in graphic form and shows the network of activities required to complete a project.
+CPM scheduling is usually illustrated in graphic form and shows the network of activities required to complete a project.
 The critical path equates to the longest sequence of activities in the network which establishes a project’s overall duration.

 what is CPM scheduling